AloveIs/AdvancedML-Assignments/ass1/report.md

 Using $L_1$ norm will perform some kind of dimensionality reduction by setting some variables to 0, while the quadratic term will try to balanced the parameter.
 We can see this effect by inspecting the derivative of the penalizing term: for the $L1$ norm it is always constant, while for the $L2$ it decreases as we get closer to zero, this means that in $L2$ optimizing values that are close to the origin does not get me any decrease in the penalazing term, while if I take a value far away from the origin then this will decrease a lot my penalizing term.

-We can aslo see visually by looking at the iso-contours of these functions in figure \ref{I_question4}.
+We can also see visually by looking at the iso-contours of these functions in figure \ref{I_question4}.

 ![Showing L1 and L2 differences.\label{I_question4}](images/question4.pdf)